dassio/chatlogger/README.md

 ### Performance Issues
 1. Increase the check interval to reduce CPU usage
 2. Clear old conversation history if storage becomes large
-3. Disable auto-save if manual saving is preferred
+3. Disable auto-save in settings if needed

 ## Development